212th Infantry Division (Wehrmacht): 212th Infantry Division

+212th Volksgrenadier Division

 The division retained a number of experienced officers and Non-Commissioned Officers (NCOs).
 The replacements received were mostly from Bavaria and were rated as above-average.
 Rebuilt to full personnel strength the division had weaknesses shared by almost all Volksgrenadier divisions: not enough communications equipment and a lack of assault guns.
 The reconstituted division transferred to the western front in December 1944.
 The division was assigned to the LXXX Corps of the 7th Army which formed the southern shoulder of the German armies attacking in the Ardennes.
 General der Panzertruppe Erich Brandenberger, the German Seventh Army commander, rated the 212th Volksgrenadier Division as his best division.
 Because of this it was assigned the mission of protecting the southern flank of the Seventh Army.
 Placed opposite of the US Army's 4th Infantry Division, they would need to pin down as many American units as possible, in order to prevent the transfer of reserves against the main effort.

 Although the troops under Sensfuss had a numerical superiority, they were at a disadvantage in one regard: The Americans had tanks, while they did not.
 On December 16, after making a successful crossing of the Sauer river, the 212th Volksgrendier Division was able to infiltrate through American lines, push into the streets of Echternach, and overwhelm all major resistance.
 They were also able to surround but not defeat a fairly large U.S. battle group at Berdorf.
 Over the next two days, they were able to penetrate as far as Scheidgen before digging in to repulse numerous counter-attacks by the Americans.
 After several days of slow progress, however, the Ardennes offensive as a whole was looking increasingly non-viable.
 By December 28, Brandenberger ordered the 212th Volksgrenadier Division to withdraw back to its starting positions.
 It went on to participate in subsequent defensive operations along the Rhine, until surrendering to the Americans near the end of the war.